aws-samples/eks-blueprints-for-proton/README.md

 Login to the AWS console and select the AWS region where you want to exercise this tutorial.

 Create a repository (in your GitHub account) off of this template: https://github.com/aws-samples/eks-blueprints-for-proton and keep the same name (you can also fork the repository if you prefer).
+Remember to enable GitHub Actions on your repository because it will be required later.

 Set up an AWS CodeStar connection following [these instructions](https://docs.aws.amazon.com/proton/latest/adminguide/setting-up-for-service.html#setting-up-vcontrol).
 This will allow you to access your GitHub account (and your repos) from Proton.